fogus/spiel/pyramidenspiel/pungo/README.markdown

 ### Movement constraints

-There are constraints about how pyramids may be moved however:
+There are rules regarding how pyramids may be moved:

  * No pyramid can land, even in passing, on a smaller pyramid
  * Landing on an empty square during movement freezes a pyramid from moving anymore during that turn
- * A pyramid resting on an empty square can be move to any orthogonal square, but it is frozen for the rest of that turn
+ * A pyramid resting on an empty square can be move to any orthogonal square or pyramid, but it is frozen for the rest of that turn
+ * An unfrozen pyramid can move across the top of any number of pyramids according to the available movement points
  * A pile of pyramids can move, as long as the movement points can accommodate the total points in the pile